aplteam/Tatin/docs/FirstStepsWithTatin.md

 A> * The strategy outlined above is applied on each tag independently.
 A> * Searching for multiple tags would mean that only packages that have a hit for _all of them_ would qualify.
 A> * Searching for tags is an action that is carried out by a Tatin Server.
 That means that specifying `-tags=` makes sense only in HTTP requests: only then is there a server on the other side that can process the request.
+A> * This feature's sole purpose is to overcome typos; it should not be used deliberately --- as a shortcut for example --- since the result may be incorrect.

 Let's assume you need a tool for converting [Markdown](https://en.wikipedia.org/wiki/Markdown "Link to the Wikipedia") into HTML, and that the package should run on all platforms.